 T-MALOHA(Transmission pipelined Multi-channel ALOHA) [4] is mixture of slotted ALOHA and FDMA.
 Purposes of this protocol are low data latency and high throughput.
-Sink node use multi-radio and other nodes that extract sensing data use singleradio.
+Sink node uses multi-radio and other nodes that extract sensing data use single-radio.
 T-MALOHA divides time into a small frame, and then subdivides it into fixed number of smaller time slots.
 Each node gets the frame probabilistically.
 If nodes take the frame, nodes uniformly select time slot to send data.
 At the end of the frame which is ack-slot, the sink node transmits acknowledgement.
 If many nodes use same channel and time slot, pipelining scheme is used.

-TMCP(Tree-based Multi-Channel Protocol) [11] is a multichannel MAC protocol based on tree topology.
+TMCP(Tree-based Multi-Channel Protocol) [11] is a multi-channel MAC protocol based on tree topology.
 Purposes of this protocol are low data latency and reliability.
-Sink node uses multiradio and the other nodes use single radio.
+Sink node uses multi-radio and the other nodes use single radio.
 This protocol constructs tree topology which utilizes the sink node as a root.
 The branches which are named as subtree are spread from the sink node and each branch has unique channel.
 TMCP has three components, CD(Channel Detection), CA(Channel Assignment) and DC(Data Communication).
 The CD module finds available channels which can be used in current environment.
 The CA module partitions whole network into k subtrees and assigns unique channel to each subtree.
 After assigning channels, DC module manages data collection through each subtree.
-In this protocol, interference can be divided into two categories, one is interference among different trees, inter-tree interference and the other is intra-tree interference which indicates interference within a subtree.
+In this protocol, interference can be divided into two categories, one is interference among different subtrees, inter-tree interference and the other is intra-tree interference which indicates interference within a subtree.
 The unique channel assignment to each subtree can minimize the inter-tree interference, but the intra-tree interference is still serious.

-Consequently, these works aim to improve network throughput, energy efficiency and reliability, however, these multi-radio multi-channel MAC protocols are not feasible in WBAN because the most of sensor modules in WBAN are equipped with singleradio transceiver.
+Consequently, these works aim to improve network throughput, energy efficiency and reliability, however, these are not feasible in current off-the-shelf sensor modules since they has only one transceiver.